vron7/Aha-s/README.md

 delete Derived.prototype.execute
 d.execute(); // main

-// We just proved that classes are just a syntactic sugar and do not work as in other languages like Java and C++
+// Here we just proved that classes are just a syntactic sugar and
+// do not work as classes in other languages like Java and C++
 ```
 ---